 Zelig Golden – Founding Director, Wilderness Torah – Rekindling the Flame of Earth-based Judaism

-Yoshi Silverstein – Director of JOFEE Fellowship – Community By Design: Judaism and the Torah of Place
+Yoshi Silverstein – Founder & CEO, Mistui Collective and former JOFEE Fellowship Director – Community By Design: Judaism and the Torah of Place

 Aharon Ariel Levi – Hakhel Director of sustainable communities; Hazon – Shmita: A Workplan for the 21st Century Economy